backstage/backstage/beps/0007-auth-external-services/README.md

       context: '/foo/bar'
 ```

 The static type is designed for a straightforward shared-key strategy.
 In this approach, an external service provides a secret string to authenticate itself and access REST resources within a specified context.
-The shared key is transmitted via a new request header, authorization_static.
+The shared key is transmitted via a new request header, `authorization_static`.

 Ideally, each external service should have its own unique secret key, even when accessing the same context.
 If a service requires access to different, separate contexts, multiple corresponding entries will be added to the configuration.